shiram/CodingDojo/README.md

 + How to create a component and make it reactive.
 + How to test a components behavior and rendering using vitest
 + Created a state manager using react-redux (creating store interfaces, root store).
 This is used to manage the entire app state.
++ Organise code for api client using domain driver design.
+Created Api Client Interface for entire app.
+Also created ItemsApiClient for the Items Component.
+We shall keep adding different api clients for different domains.
++ Add Api mock and live scenarios. used static json files to mock data